We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Shares have to be listed on a Stock Exchange to be publicly traded.

-Stock Trading is the term describing the act of buying and selling company stocks to gain a profit.
-A stock trader might trade stocks on any timeframe, holding a stock for days, weeks, or even months.
+Stock Trading is buying and selling company stocks to gain a profit.
+A stock trader might trade stocks on any timeframe, holding a stock for days, weeks, or months.
 Those who invest for longer periods are usually referred to as stock investors.

 A stock warrant is a security that gives the holder the right, but not the obligation, to purchase shares of common stock at a specified price within a certain time frame.
 Companies typically issue warrants to raise capital or to incentivize employees.

-Technical Analysis is the use of stock charts, data, metrics, and mathematical formulas to predict future stock prices.
+Technical Analysis uses stock charts, data, metrics, and mathematical formulas to predict future stock prices.
 Technical Analysts are strong believers in the Efficient Market Theory.
 Most Technical Analysts believe market data is the only useful indicator of stock values.

 Technical Analysts are speculators who seek quick gains in the market rather than long-term accumulation.

-A Trading Bot is a digital robot that engages in algorithmic trading, automated trading, or system trading.
+A Trading Bot is a digital robot that engages in algorithmic, automated, or system trading.

-A trading bot is a computer program that automates the process of buying and selling securities.
-Bots can be used to trade stocks, options, futures, and currency pairs.
-They are typically programmed using a specific set of rules designed to optimize trading profitability.
+A trading bot is a computer program that automates buying and selling securities.
+Bots can trade stocks, options, futures, and currency pairs.
+They are typically programmed using specific rules designed to optimize trading profitability.

-Trading bots are often employed by hedge funds and other institutional investors to execute trades based on complex algorithms.
-Individual investors may also use bots to automate their own trading strategies.
+Hedge funds and other institutional investors often employ trading bots to execute trades based on complex algorithms.
+Individual investors may also use bots to automate their trading strategies.

-Bots can provide a number of advantages, including 24-hour market access and the ability to execute large orders quickly and without slippage.
+Bots can provide several advantages, including 24-hour market access and the ability to execute large orders quickly and without slippage.
 However, bots can also be subject to errors and may incur significant losses in periods of market volatility.

 Trading Bots allow people to trade without sitting at the computer all day.
 Trading Bots carry out enormous numbers of transactions in today’s stock market.
 Investors can buy Trading Bots online and deploy them without elaborate computer systems.